 Now, if only we could apply the "kindness" concept to ourselves!
 There are many ways to turn kindness inward.

-As a young girl and well into my college years, I used to be super hard on myself.
+As a young girl and well into my college years, I used to be very hard on myself.
 I was my biggest critic.
 The negative, insecure self-talk popped up pretty regularly.
-I was definitely not kind to myself and it affected my self-esteem big time.
+I wasn't nice to myself, and it affected my self-esteem big time.

 At some point in my 20's, I said enough was enough and decided to make a change.
 I didn't want to put myself down anymore; I needed to become a friend to myself, not a critic.

 Since then, I make a conscious decision to be kind and patient with myself and now it comes much more naturally.
 This way of thinking also lends itself to having a more positive outlook, even when times are tough.